arshsinghphd/TeamActivities/Module08/README.md

     return tuple(values)
 ```

-> Discussion:
-> Discuss the above code.
+:memo: Discussion: Discuss the above code.
 What parts make sense, what parts could use more elaboration.
-What benefits
-> would this have for the greater program?
-For a deeper connection, how does this help
-> other functions to be pure functions?
+What benefits  would this have for the greater program?
+For a deeper connection, how does this help other functions to be pure functions?

-#### 📝 TASK - Try it out
+#### :fire: TASK - Try it out
 Look at file loader [file_loader.py](file_loader.py).
 Discuss what you see there, until
 the group has a better understanding.
 After you have done this, download file_loader.py, args_tester.py (we will explore this in a moment), and the `.txt` files from the repository.
 This may be one of those times were cloning the whole repository is helpful!